 The following types of sarcomas could grow in the chest wall:

-- Chondrosarcoma, which forms in cartilage, and is the most common type of primary chest wall bone cancer.
-It usually presents as a slowly enlarging painful mass
+- Chondrosarcoma: Forms in cartilage and is the most common type of primary chest wall bone cancer.
+It usually presents as a slowly enlarging, painful mass.

-- Osteosarcoma, which forms in bone, typically during a period of accelerated growth, such as adolescence.
-It typically presents as a rapidly enlarging painful mass
+- Osteosarcoma: Forms in bone, typically during a period of accelerated growth, such as adolescence.
+It typically presents as a rapidly enlarging, painful mass.

-- Ewing’s sarcoma, which forms in bone, and most often affects children and young adults.
-It usually presents as a painful mass with systemic symptoms (fever, malaise)
+- Ewing’s sarcoma: Forms in bone, and most often affects children and young adults.
+It usually presents as a painful mass with fever and fatigue.

-- Plasmacytoma, which arises from plasma cells and is an isolated form of multiple myeloma.
-Patients often present with pain but no mass.
-This is one of the few chest wall tumors in which surgery is not the primary treatment modality
+- Plasmacytoma: Arises from plasma cells and is an isolated form of multiple myeloma.
+You may feel pain but not see a mass.
+This is one of the few chest wall tumors that we rarely treat surgically.

-- Malignant fibrous histiocytoma, which is the most common soft tissue sarcoma and often occurs in adults.
-These usually present as a slowly growing painless mass
+- Malignant fibrous histiocytoma: The most common soft tissue sarcoma, this often occurs in adults.
+These usually present as a slowly growing, painless mass.

-- Rhabdomyosarcoma, which forms in striated muscle, and most often affects children and young adults.
-These usually present as a rapidly growing painless mass
+- Rhabdomyosarcoma: Forms in striated muscle, and most often affects children and young adults.
+These usually present as a rapidly growing, painless mass.

-The process of diagnosing a chest wall tumor typically begins with a physical exam, followed by an imaging test, such as an X-Ray, CT scan, or MRI scan.
-Additional information about the tumor will be determined though a biopsy, a procedure in which a tissue sample is removed from the affected area for further study.
+The process of diagnosing a chest wall tumor typically begins with a physical exam, followed by an imaging test, such as an X-ray, computed tomography (CT) scan, or magnetic resonance imaging (MRI).
+If we need additional information, we may do a biopsy.
+This involves taking a tissue sample from the tumor and testing it in the lab.

-Treatment can vary based on factors such as the type of tumor and the stage of its progression.
+We design a treatment plan based on the type and stage of tumor you have.
 Surgical resection is the mainstay of treatment for most early stage chest wall tumors.
-Additional treatment can include radiotherapy (the use of radiation to kill cancer cells) and/or chemotherapy (the use of drugs to kill cancer cells).
+Additional treatment can include radiation and chemotherapy.